sourcebots/docs/content/api/servo-board/GPIO.md

 ```

 {{% notice info %}}
-The values are the voltage read on the pins, between 0 and 5.
+The values are the voltages read on the pins, between 0 and 5.
 {{% /notice %}}